Self-Directed IRA Expert: Horizon Trust BlogDecember 20, 2022by Horizon Trust10 Pros and Cons of Self-Directed IRA Real Estate

 Unfortunately, most retirement plans restrict your ability to purchase real estate, aside from REITs and stocks.

-Property purchased via an IRA can only be used for investment purposes and cannot be used to house you or your family.
+Property purchased with an IRA can only be used for investment purposes and cannot be used to house you or your family.
 Additionally, you need to hire a professional to work on your property, as you can not make any modifications yourself.

 Once you’ve opened your SDIRA, you will need to fund it with cash.
 Most SDIRA real estate investments require a cash purchase, so you must put in enough money to buy your target property.